This light, elegant dessert is a variation of zabaglione, a warm Italian dessert based on egg yolks, sugar and Marsala wine.

-In lieu of the traditional Marsala, we’ve substituted a light orange blossom Muscat wine — you can also use a sweet Moscato or even Champagne so the mango’s flavor isn’t overwhelmed.
+In lieu of the traditional Marsala, we’ve substituted a light orange blossom Muscat wine — you can also use a sweet Moscato or even sparkling wine so the wine doesn't overwhelm the mango’s flavor.
 If you prefer a bit of texture, fold the diced mango cubes into the custard instead of using them as a garnish.

 Place the mango in a food processor or blender and process to a smooth purée.
 Add the lime juice and ginger syrup, and process for another 30 seconds.
 Transfer the purée to a bowl and refrigerate until thoroughly chilled.